mightyiam/mock-pack-with-spy-that-returns-x/README.md

 [Mocks](https://www.npmjs.com/package/mock-require)
 a given path with a
 [simple spy](https://www.npmjs.com/package/simple-spy)
-that returns either a symbol or something provided by you.
+that returns either a constant symbol or something provided by you.

 ## Why?